 Event organiser Steven Nightingale wrote to the committee: "As you are aware there is currently no governing body for cage fighting.

 "Therefore, by putting the boys on at 5pm when the doors opened at 4pm to do their demonstration or grappling, Michelle or I have not broken any rules.
-Rules that cover the licensing act or rules for cage fighting.
+Rules that cover the licensing act or rules

 "The boys in question have been in tournaments all over the country and have done these bouts many times.
 One of the boys has even won a gold medal."